ANALYSIS-How an executive's arrest struck a blow to Japan-China business

 ($1 = 151.7200 yen)

-(Reporting by Yukiko Toyoda, Kiyoshi Takenaka, John Geddie, Sakura Murakami and Francis Tang in Tokyo; Laurie Chen, Antoni Slodkowski and Andrew Silver in Beijing; Writing by John Geddie; Editing by Lincoln Feast)
+(Reporting by Yukiko Toyoda, Kiyoshi Takenaka, John Geddie, Sakura Murakami and Francis Tang in Tokyo; Laurie Chen and Antoni Slodkowski in Beijing; and Andrew Silver in Shanghai; Writing by John Geddie; Editing by Lincoln Feast and Alexander Smith)

 ((John.Geddie@thomsonreuters.com; +81 80 7264 2833;))